 Interchange Charges & Credits

-Visa and MasterCard use interchange fees to determine how much you pay an issuing bank each time you accept a credit or debit card transaction.
+Visa and MasterCard use interchange fees to determine how much you pay an issuing bank each time you accept a credit or debit card.
 Interchange is also used to determine how much money you get back on your processing fees when a customer returns the product she purchased.
+Meaning, the amount you get back isn’t the same as the amount you paid.
+Refund fees are not a 1:1 with the original transaction fees.

 You should be able see the evidence of returned fees in the form of interchange credits on your monthly credit card processing statement.
-Interchange credits will look similar to the way they’re shown on this sample taken from a business we recently helped here at CardFellow.
+Interchange credits will look similar to this sample from a business we recently helped here at CardFellow.

 Note that not all statements label interchange credits the same way.
 Be sure to look for abbreviations and variations of the words.